sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 <img class="bg-white p-4 mx-auto rounded w-1/2" src="./images/day_14/fig17.png" alt="git merge branches">

-In this example, we are in our master branch, and on our 3rd commit, then we realized that we needed to work a buy, let's say that bug was tagged #04.
+In this example, we are in our master branch, and on our 3rd commit, then we realized that we needed to on a bug,

+For demonstration, assume that bug was tagged #04 on their issue tracker.

 ---